Bigdasgit/agnes-kdd26/README.md

+This is a pre-release codes of AGNES paper at KDD'26 conference.
+Official codes, descriptions, etc. will be further updated and available after its publication.

 # AGNES: Accelerating Storage-based GNN Training for Graph Neural Networks

 This repository provides a reference implementation of *AGNES* as described in the following paper: